skipoleschris/wordle-utils/README.md

 ---------

 ### Part 1
-The dictionary filter uses the following algorithm:
+The wordle.service filter uses the following algorithm:

-First it filters the dictionary down to only words that:
+First it filters the wordle.service down to only words that:

 * have the correct number of letters
 * have the letters at known positions present